Exploring Plum Island: A Comprehensive City Guide

 Ready for some good eats during your trip?
 These spots in and around Plum Island have your cravings covered.

-For all you seafood fanatics: First up is Bob's Lobster – a local favorite serving up the freshest lobster dishes straight from the Atlantic.
-Sunset Club Plum Island is also a great pick, especially if you're in the mood for a chill evening with great views.
-Their menu is a mix of seafood dishes and mouth watering burgers.
-Did we mention it’s the best spot in town to catch the sunset?
+For all you seafood fanatics: First up is Bob’s Lobster – a local favorite serving the freshest lobster dishes straight from the Atlantic.
+Sunset Club Plum Island is also a great pick, especially if you want a chill evening with great views.
+Their menu is a mix of seafood dishes and mouth-watering burgers.
+Did we mention it's the best spot to catch the sunset in town?

-Another island staple, Plum Island Provisions is the go-to joint for gourmet sandwiches, fancy cheeses, and a fine selection of wines.
-It’s right on the beach, making it a convenient spot to snag snacks during your beach days.
-For a cozy breakfast or lunch, locals love Mad Martha's Cafe for baked goods, hearty sandwiches, and killer coffee.
+Another island staple, Plum Island Provisions, is the go-to joint for gourmet sandwiches, fancy cheeses, and a fine selection of wines.
+It's right on the Beach, making it a convenient spot to snag snacks during your beach days.
+Locals love Mad Martha’s Cafe for baked goods, hearty sandwiches, and killer coffee for a cozy breakfast or lunch.

 And if you’re up for a quick jaunt to Newburyport, Sea Level Oyster Bar is waiting with the freshest oysters and incredible seafood.